gangula-karthik/gangula-karthik/README.md

 # HELLO WORLD 👋
 My name is Karthik.
-I like to work on cool projects 👨‍💻
-,watch anime and tv shows 📺 in my free time.

-I also do some competitive programming:
+I'm interning at SAS as a machine learning engineer, gaining hands-on experience in machine learning technologies.
+In my free time, I like to work on cool projects 👨‍💻, watch anime and TV shows 📺, and engage in competitive programming.

 <a target="_blank" href="https://www.codewars.com/users/gangula-karthik"><img src="https://www.codewars.com/users/gangula-karthik/badges/large"></a>